-One member of staff must be nominated as being i/c First Aid (any staff member who wishes to be trained should liaise with the Health and Safety Manager, who will give further information on available courses).
+One member of staff must be nominated as being i/c First Aid (any staff member who wishes to be trained should liaise with the Health and Safety Manager, who will give further information on available courses.
+Annual Health Centre Sign-off is also required for the carrying and administration of medication).
 It is a requirement for all residential trips, and also good practice for day trips, to have a qualified first aider on the staff team.
 The need for a first aider on day trips will be assessed as part of the 'risk assessment' process.